West London College: Hammersmith and Fulham College

 Hammersmith is the largest campus, with over 10,000 students.
-The College offers a large number of full-time and part-time courses across a broad range of subjects for students of different ages, abilities and needs.
+The college offers a large number of full-time and part-time courses across a broad range of subjects for students of different ages, abilities and needs.

-The College was designed by the Greater London Council Architects’ Department, under the supervision of Bob Giles, the project architect, in a Brutalist style inspired by Alvar Aalto's Säynätsalo Town Hall.
-The construction was completed in 1980.
+In the 1970s, the college was built on 14 acres former playing fields of St Paul's School, despite campaigns opposing the development.
+The college was designed by the Greater London Council Architects' Department, under the supervision of Bob Giles, the project architect, in a Brutalist style inspired by Alvar Aalto's Säynätsalo Town Hall.

-Park Royal Construction College

-The Park Royal campus, on Central Way, NW10, specialises in Construction Crafts, Carpentry & Joinery, Plumbing and Electrical installation and offers various construction courses which are delivered in purpose-built workshops.
-The Carpentry section has been hugely successful in skill build competitions over the years.
+Completed in 1980, the college replaced 11 separate sites across West London.

 Ealing Green College

-Located at The Green in Ealing, it offers a range of full-time post-GCSE, academic and vocational courses, as well as tuition in ESOL and English as a Foreign Language (EFL).
-Recent refurbishments have significantly improved the Sixth Form Centre and a new £11.5m specialist centre, the Ealing Institute of Media, was launched in December 2005.
+Located at The Green in Ealing, it offers a range of full-time post-GCSE vocational courses, as well as tuition in ESOL and English as a Foreign Language (EFL).
+An £11.5m specialist media facility was launched in December 2005.
 It is situated in the former Ealing Green High School.

-The Institute of Media at Ealing

-Opened in 2006 by former BBC Director-General Greg Dyke, The Ealing Institute of Media is a Centre of Vocational Excellence in Media.
-It is also part of the Skillset Screen Academy group.
-It was established to provide tailor-made courses that offer both vocational experience and education, along with the adequate amount of theory to provide students with what they need to have a successful career within the media industry.

-Courses include the new Actor Prepares Bollywood acting school, standalone subjects such as Animation, Photography, and other areas at GCSE or Advanced Level.
-The college also offers BTEC qualifications that allow students to learn a wide variety of industry specific skills rather than just a small area.

-The Ealing Institute of Media includes EIM Productions, a professional production company offering film and photography services to the college and external clients.

 Southall Community College

-On Beaconsfield Road in Southall, students here have access to the Southall Sports Centre run by the London Borough of Ealing, the Sixth Form Centre, and separate facilities for adult learning and a vocational centre.
+On Beaconsfield Road in Southall, a bespoke construction and green skills centre opened in 2023, with additional facilities for ESOL, adult learning and a large SEND provision.